 While SOLIRIS has been studied for indications beyond PNH, aHUS, gMG and NMOSD (which are the current approved indications of SOLIRIS in the U.S.), there is no guarantee that we can obtain regulatory approval or achieve any commercial sales of SOLIRIS for other indications.
-Despite positive topline results from the Phase 3 PREVENT study of SOLIRIS in patients with anti-aquaporin-4 (AQP4) auto antibody-positive NMOSD and regulatory approval from the FDA in June 2019, we may not be able to obtain regulatory approval to sell SOLIRIS as a treatment for NMOSD in the EU, Japan or any other jurisdiction outside the U.S. (or for SOLIRIS for any other proposed indications not yet approved) due to the failure to meet applicable regulatory requirements.
+Despite positive topline results from the Phase 3 PREVENT study of SOLIRIS in patients with anti-aquaporin-4 (AQP4) auto antibody-positive NMOSD and regulatory approval from the FDA in June 2019 and the European Commission in August 2019, we may not be able to obtain regulatory approval to sell SOLIRIS as a treatment for NMOSD in Japan or any other jurisdiction outside the U.S. or the European Union due to the failure to meet applicable regulatory requirements.
 Additionally, even if we obtain regulatory approval, physicians and patients may not accept SOLIRIS as a treatment for NMOSD or payers may not be willing to pay for or reimburse the costs of SOLIRIS as a therapy for NMOSD.